The Healthy Home Guide Is Here!

 This pumpkin fudge is a delicious and festive cold treat you can eat straight from the freezer.
 It’s full of healthy fats, protein, and pumpkin pie spice.

-This pumpkin pie fudge recipe is:
+This healthy pumpkin fudge recipe is:

 gluten free